 Robin Lincoln Wood

-Social Stock Exchanges – Democratization of Impact Investing?
+Social Stock Exchanges: Democratization of Capital Investing for Impact

 Karen Wendt is an entrepreneur in impact investments, alternative conflict resolution and diversity.
 She is scientist and editor of a scientific sustainable finance series.
-She has been awarded "investment banker" of the year 2020 by Prestige Awards, London and won the Financial Times "Sustainable Finance Award" in 2007.
+She was awarded “investment banker” of the year 2020 by Prestige Awards, London and won the Financial Times “Sustainable Finance Award” in 2007.
 Karen has accumulated investment banking experience in leading positions over 20 years.
-She advises big corporations in transformation processes, impact creation and strategy.
-She teaches empirical investment.
+She advises big corporations in transformation processes, impact creation and strategy, and teaches empirical investment.